GSA/digitalgov.gov/content/news/2017/05/2017-05-10-the-data-briefing-how-to-best-prepare-federal-government-datasets-for-chatbots.md

   - innovation
   - mobile
   - open-data
-  - responsive-web-design
+  - mobile
   - emerging-tech

 ---

 Forbes magazine recently ran an [article showcasing six handy mobile apps that were built using federal government open data](https://www.forbes.com/sites/metabrown/2017/04/30/check-out-these-6-handy-apps-that-wouldnt-exist-without-government-open-data/#7180960b6859).
 The apps range from the [Alternative Fueling Station Locator](http://www.afdc.energy.gov/locator/stations/) to [ZocDoc](https://www.zocdoc.com/) (a doctor locator).
 What I especially like about the Forbes article is that the author describes the federal government data sets behind each app.
 There are many more mobile apps built by [federal government agencies](https://www.usa.gov/mobile-apps) or using [federal government data sources](https://www.data.gov/applications).

-Along with [mobile apps]({{< ref "2016-01-27-the-data-briefing-improving-the-federal-government-through-mobile-apps.md" >}}), there are [responsive websites]({{< ref "/topics/responsive-web-design" >}}) and [progressive web apps]({{< ref "2016-09-20-progressive-web-applications-part-1-the-new-pack-mule-of-the-internet.md" >}}).
+Along with [mobile apps]({{< ref "2016-01-27-the-data-briefing-improving-the-federal-government-through-mobile-apps.md" >}}), there are [responsive websites]({{< ref "/topics/mobile" >}}) and [progressive web apps]({{< ref "2016-09-20-progressive-web-applications-part-1-the-new-pack-mule-of-the-internet.md" >}}).
 These information sources are optimized for mobile devices.
 The apps are responsive and easy-to-use but, they merely deliver information as any website does.
 What users are now demanding is a more personal experience when interacting with data.

 Enter the chatbot.
 [Chatbots]({{< ref "2016-04-20-the-data-briefing-chatbots-and-the-rise-of-conversational-commerce-and-citizen-experience.md" >}}) put a friendly face on the data sets and informational content of a website.
 The number of chatbots has exploded in recent years as users prefer to interact conversationally rather than using an online search.
 [Chatbots have personalities](https://chatbotsmagazine.com/how-to-write-for-a-bot-ce8afc25e54b?source=email-92b5c875be4d-1493983821063-digest.reader------0-6&sectionName=top) and can often sound like you are talking to a friend rather than a bunch of “if this, then” algorithms.
 [The U.S. federal government is in the process of building chatbots](http://www.fedtechmagazine.com/article/2017/02/chatbot-here-help), so expect to see more federal government chatbots being released in 2017 and 2018.